Sole Trustee move to buy-in

 Converting an existing client with a legacy pension scheme to a sole trustee arrangement/move to buy-in.

 LawDeb Pension Trustees had acted as independent trustee for this scheme with assets of around £80million for a number of years.
-It had been closed to new members since 2002 and to future accrual since early 2011.
+It had been closed to new members for ten years and to future accrual for a couple of years.
 Its membership of around 600 in total was split approximately 50:50 between deferred and pensioner members with the capital value of the scheme’s liabilities broadly in line.
-The outcome of the valuation carried out as at June 2011 meant that the scheme was looking to be fully funded on a self-sufficiency basis by December 2018.
+The outcome of the latest valuation carried out as at June 2011 meant that the scheme was looking to be fully funded on a self-sufficiency basis in just over seven years.

 The trustee board was made up of LawDeb Pension Trustees acting as independent trustee and chair, two employer nominated trustees and two member nominated trustees (MNTs).

-Since 2010 when the decision to close the scheme to future accrual was imminent, the sponsor had been seeking to simplify the scheme’s governance.
+Since the decision to close the scheme to future accrual was imminent, the sponsor had been seeking to simplify the scheme’s governance.

 Why sole trustee

 The attraction of simplified governance for the scheme arose for three key reasons:

 - The scheme was viewed as a legacy obligation and no longer as a means of incentivising staff